Moo64c/moo64c.github.io/_posts/2025-03-16-Master-of-Policies.md

 ![Setting order, enabling and disabling rules in Policy Manager's UI.](https://moo64c.github.io/assets/images/Master-of-Policies/ruleset.png)

 At present, customers can utilize a single ruleset affecting all applications.
-Upon a 'publish' action, the UI assembles the instructions, and the _Rules Engine_ compiles and distributes the code to the appropriate Pinpoint clusters in minutes
+Upon a 'publish' action, the UI assembles the instructions, and the _Rules Engine_ compiles and distributes the code to the appropriate Pinpoint clusters in minutes.

 ### What's Next?